gherkin-lint/gherkin-lint/README.md

 ```
 will turn on the `no-unamed-features` rule.

-`indentation` uses following default indentation rules:
+`indentation` can be configured in a more granular level and uses following rules by default:
-- Feature, Background, Scenario: 0 spaces
+- Expected indentation for Feature, Background, Scenario: 0 spaces
-- Steps: 2 spaces
+- Expected indentation for Steps: 2 spaces

-However it can be customized to override the default values as following:
+You can override the defaults for `indentation` like this:
 ```
 {
   "indentation" : "on", { "feature": 0, "background": 0, "scenario": 0, "step": 2 }